 UNDP works with the Cambodian Mine Action and Victim Assistance Authority over the past 15 years to promote greater efficiency and accountability and to ensure that clearance resources support development priorities.

-The project aims to strengthen the national regulation and coordination capacity in the demining sector, to support clearing of landmines and explosive remnants of war (ERW), and to establish mine action performance monitoring system that measures human development outcomes and progress towards achieving a status of impact-free from mines/ERW in Cambodia.
+The project aims to strengthen the national regulation and coordination capacity in the demining sector, to support clearing of landmines and ERW, and to establish mine action performance monitoring system that measures human development outcomes and progress towards achieving a status of impact-free from mines/ERW in Cambodia.

 Specifically, the project commits to deliver the following results: